RuanCosta-Jitterbit/webappsnap/README.md

 - `cookie_popup_elem`: The CSS selector ID for the Percona 'Accept cookies' dialogue (which is removed before snapping).

-### config.json
+### config-*.json

-Defines the server and dashboards for a single PMM server instance.
+Defines a PMM server instance.

 Fields:

-name: Name for the instance
+`name`
+: Name identifying the instance.
+(Used in the image save path.)

+`server`
-server: Base URL for the instance
+: Base URL for the instance (`https://<IP or server>`).

-version: Version of PMM to which this config applies
-wait: Default page wait time in milliseconds
-dashboards: Array of:
-  desc: Description.
-Short text used as image filenam
-  path: additional path to dashboard (Full Url is server + path + options)
-options: An array of URL parameters
+`stem`
+: URL path extension for PMM dashboards.
+(Default `"d/"`)

+`wait`
+: Default pre-page load wait time in milliseconds.
+For slow networks or instances, increase this time but be prepared for a complete set of snaps (with `--full`) to take around an hour.

+`pause`
+: A short wait time in milliseconds, to allow the UI to settle before snapping.

 git clone https://github.com/percona/grafana-dashboards.git